Madeleine Herman de Blic

-Madeleine Herman de Blic is a Belgian-born Indian social worker and humanist, known for her humanitarian services in the south Indian state of Puducherry.
+Madeleine Herman de Blic (15 May 1934 – 14 March 2024) was a Belgian-born Indian social worker and humanist, known for her humanitarian services in the south Indian state of Puducherry.
 She is the founder of Volontariat, a Puducherry-based non governmental organization engaged in social welfare activities since 1966.
 She is a recipient of several honors such as Legion of Honour from the Government of France, Order of the Crown from the King of Belgium, Doctor Schweitzer Award and the Independence Day Award from the Government of Puducherry.
 The Government of India awarded her the fourth highest civilian honour of the Padma Shri, in 2016, for her contributions to society.

 Biography

-Madeleine de Blic, née Madeleine Herman, was born in Liège in Belgium and, after her marriage to Arnaud De Blic who was her classmate in the French School, she traveled to India in 1962, initially with an aim to do social service for one year.
+De Blic, née Madeleine Herman, was born in Liège in Belgium and, after her marriage to Arnaud De Blic who was her classmate in the French School, she traveled to India in 1962, initially with an aim to do social service for one year.
 Her husband, who was doing military service as a teacher in connection with French Lycée, was stationed in Puducherry, a French colony during that time, and Madeline accompanied him to the coastal town where she worked at a maternity hospital run by the Sisters of St. Joseph of Cluny.

 Her early activities included distribution of medicines to the needy patients by travelling on a bicycle which gave her the opportunity to witness the misery of the poor residents of the town and the nearby villages.
 Assisted by a few young people of the area, she started a small dispensary at Uppalam, a village near the hospital she worked, and also carried out milk distribution to the poor children.
 The efforts were streamlined under the aegis of a new organization, Volontariat, in 1966.

-Madeleine-Arnold couple has two children and they have also adopted two destitute children.
-She is based in Puducherry and is a naturalised Indian citizen.
+Madeleine and her husband had two children and later adopted two destitute children.
+She was based in Puducherry and was a naturalised Indian citizen.

+She died at Toulouse in France where she was residing since 2020.